jtod/Sigma16/docs/src/userguide/userguide.md

 There are two kinds of format: the machine instruction formats, and the assembly language instruction statement formats.
-There are three machine instruction formats: RRR, RX, EXP0, EXP4, EXP8.
+There are four machine instruction formats: RRR, RX, EXP1, EXP2.
 However, there is a larger set of assembly language statement formats, because there are special syntaxes for some instructions, and there are assembler directives that aren't instructions at all.
 The assembly language formats are described later.

 The core architecture has only two instruction formats: RRR and RX.